 A firewall is a system that is designed to prevent unauthorized access to or from a private network.
 Firewalls can be implemented in both hardware and software formats.
 Here at Wright State University, CaTS maintains both hardware and software perimeter firewalls for the entire campus community that control internet traffic in and out of our network.
 For individual computers, personal desktop firewalls, such as Windows Firewall.
 Must be enabled to help prevent unauthorized access.

-11300.10 Email

-Keep in mind that email is not secure.
-Never put sensitive information, such as Student Grades, Social Security Numbers, Credit Card information, or Bank Account Numbers into any part of your email or email attachments unless the email and attachment are encrypted.

-Faculty and staff: Please note that any attachments containing Protected information must be encrypted before being sent via email.

-When sending an encrypted message through email, never place the password to unlock the file in an email.

-Do not forward documents or emails containing institutional data to outside email accounts without first checking with your manager and/or the Department of Information Security.

-In addition to the above security concerns the following apply:

-Forgery (or attempted forgery) of electronic mail messages is prohibited

-Attempts to read, delete, copy, or modify the electronic mail of other users are prohibited.

-Attempts at sending harassing, obscene and/or other threatening email to another user are prohibited.

-Use of electronic mail services for purposes constituting clear conflict of WSU interests or in violation of Policy for Responsible Use of Information Technology is expressly prohibited.

-The use of email in any way to facilitate the conduct of a private commercial purpose is prohibited.

-The contents of email messages will not be considered private and are subject to the Sunshine Laws.

-Users may not use WSU CaTS’ mail servers for any purpose prohibited by this policy or applicable state and federal laws.

 11300.11 Instant Messaging (IM) Applications

 Instant messaging software is not a secure form of communication.
-Information transmitted via these software packages is not typically encrypted and travels outside of the unviersity network environment to arrive at its destination even if that destination is another individual at Wright State University.
+Information transmitted via these software packages is not typically encrypted and travels outside of the university network environment to arrive at its destination even if that destination is another individual at Wright State University.
 The following should be adhered to when using this type of software:

 Do not transmit Institutional Data, including Protected data, in an instant message or via a file transfer or any other means of communications these programs provide.